 Free plan accounts only have access to one (1) workflow for the entire workspace.
 For additional access, please consider upgrading to a paid plan.

 Workflows can be assigned to multiple Teams and vice-versa so creating Team <> Workflow relationships can bring structure and versatility to your Workspace.

 You can either assign Workflows to a Team upon Team creation or by simply navigating to the individual Team page and editing the associated Workflows.

 Assigning Team color will help distinguish one Team from another, so feel free to change this to your liking on the individual Team page as well.

 A Team must be associated with at least one Workflow.
 If seeking to remove a Workflow from a Team, when on the individual Team page, first associate the Team with another Workflow in the Workspace then remove the Workflow via the "More Actions" options by selecting the ellipsis symbol next to the Workflow.

 Workflows are an integral part of Shortcut and because of their various associations, it can be an involved process to delete a Workflow.
 While we typically suggest repurposing a Workflow, deletion may be a necessary step at times.

 To start, navigate to Settings > Workspace Features > Workflow States and select the Workflow you wish to delete from the dropdown.
-You’ll see that hovering over the magnifying glass icon next to each State will let you know how many Stories/Story Templates are associated with each State.
+You'll see that hovering over the Story symbol under each State will let you know how many Stories/Story Templates are associated with the respective State.
 Selecting this icon will open a Search page with the Story or Stories, both active and archived, in that State.

 After those Stories, and if applicable, the Projects and Story Templates, have been associated or deleted, you should then be able to remove any Teams and delete the Workflow.
-Another note, a Team must have a Workflow associated so if the Workflow is the only Workflow associated, you will need to go to that Team’s detail page to associate it with another Workflow first in order to sever the connection.
+Another note, a Team must be associated with at least one Workflow so if the Workflow is the only Workflow associated, you will need to go to that Team's detail page to associate it with another Workflow first in order to sever the connection.